-and erect inconspicuously on site.
-5. Monuments with cracked or broken mortise in the plinth Fall Where mortise is damaged the options are: in the plinth (a) replace plinth with a facsimile. (b) cut back existing plinth and remortise. (c) set stone in similar moulded concrete plinth with mortise, in the same way as original.
+Problem Due to Solutions and erect inconspicuously on site.
+5. Monuments with cracked or broken mortise in the plinth Fall Where mortise is damaged the options are: (a) replace plinth with a facsimile. (b) cut back existing plinth and remortise. (c) set stone in similar moulded concrete plinth with mortise, in the same way as original.
 6. Masonry cracking Pressure from the continuing process of iron rusting and expanding when damp (a) where iron cramps within the masonry have expanded replace with bronze clamps, and repair masonry. (b) where wrought iron rails posts and bars have expanded and cracked masonry: remove iron from masonry scrape away loose rust treat as set out in 10. (hot dip galvanize if possible) apply protective paint repair masonry lead-in prepared hole in masonry ensuring that no part of iron is in contact with stone stop interstices in masonry to make watertight and ensure that water is diverted from area.
-Spalling, fretting and delamination of monuments Rising damp particularly near the base of the stone) Improve drainage at the base of the stone.
-Salt accumulation (particularly under Note that re-setting stone monuments improperly in concrete will accelerate this deterioration and any
+7. Spalling, fretting and delamination of monuments Rising damp particularly near the base of the stone) Improve drainage at the base of the stone.
+Salt accumulation Note that re-setting stone